-Dioctyl phthalate (DOP) price May 2023 and forecast (see chart below)
+Dioctyl phthalate (DOP) price March 2024 and outlook (see chart below)

 Business Analytiq assumes no responsibility or liability for any errors or omissions in the content of this site.
 The information contained in this site is provided on an “as is” basis with no guarantees of completeness, accuracy, usefulness, or timeliness.